 The wet-bulb temperature is probably not a very good predictor of the "feels-like" temperature for most common conditions, which is why it is not used for this.
 However, it can be used to establish an absolute limit on metabolic heat transfer that is based on physical laws rather than the extrapolation of empirical approximations.
 That is why we focused on it instead of the usual measures.

 Here is a table comparing temperature, relative humidity, approximate-WBGT and wet-bulb temperature.
 The approximate WBGT value assumes typical outdoor wind and sun conditions, and would be lower indoors.
 The wet-bulb temperature is dependent of wind or sunlight.
 These are computed at a pressure of 1013 hPa.*

 Temperature = 40C (104F):

 The last two entries in the 40C table are far above any reported wet-bulb temperature values in the present climate, but would become possible in humid tropical areas with roughly 6C or 10C of further global warming, respectively.
 WBGT values in excess of 28C raise heat-stress concerns for strong and extended exertion, and those above 35C are considered dangerous for any exertion.
 Sustained wet-bulb temperatures of about 35C would surely be deadly even for a person at rest; the corresponding WBGT limit is somewhere in the high 40's / low 50's (the exact value depends a lot on the temperature/humidity combination).*Thanks to J. Buzan for finding errors in a previous version of this table.
-Last updated 7 March 2012.
+For more information and a more complete table for WBGT, see this site Last updated 7 March 2012.